 A child or young adult has died.
 Everyone who loved the child is now faced with mourning this tragic, untimely death.
 The child’s parents are heartbroken.
 But what about the grandparents?
-How might they be feeling?
+How might your grandparent be grieving?
 How can you help them with their unique grief?

 This article will guide you in ways to turn your concern for the grandparents into positive action.